 If employers fail to adhere to these obligations, then they can be found to be negligent of their duty of care as an employer.

-If you have suffered some form of sexual abuse whilst in the workplace, such as inappropriate comments or touching, then you may be eligible to make a claim for compensation for sexual abuse.
+If you have suffered some form of sexual abuse whilst in the workplace, such as inappropriate comments or touching, then you may be eligible to make a sexual abuse compensation claim.

 To be able to accurately assess the extent of physical and psychological damage caused by sexual abuse, the victim will need to be examined by a medical professional.
 Having a medical examination will provide proof of the injuries and also how severe they are.
 For the psychological injuries, often a therapist will assess how severely the victim’s mental health has been affected.
 So often the psychological impact of being sexually abused lasts a much longer time, and in fact may never go away entirely, than the physical aspect of the abuse.
 These examinations are not only beneficial for the victim’s health so that they can receive the correct treatment, but they also provide essential evidence to include in a compensation claim for damages.